UBC-CIC/knowledge-bridge/Docs/DEPLOYMENT_GUIDE.md

 1. Navigate to the **AWS Service Quotas** console in your AWS account
 2. Search for "Bedrock" in the service quotas
-3. Select the relevant LLM models you plan to use:
+3. Select the relevant models you plan to use:
    - Anthropic Claude Haiku 4.5 (`us.anthropic.claude-haiku-4-5-20251001-v1:0`)
-   - Anthropic Claude Sonnet 4.6 (`us.anthropic.claude-sonnet-4-6`)
-   - Amazon Titan Embed Text V2 (`amazon.titan-embed-text-v2:0`)
+   - Cohere Embed English v3 (`cohere.embed-english-v3`)
 4. Request quota increases for "Requests per minute" based on your expected usage
 5. Submit the quota increase request and wait for AWS approval (this can take 24-48 hours)